The umbilical cord

 You can give your baby a bath even if the cord hasn’t fallen off yet.
 The important thing is to dry it well afterwards.

-- Clean the base of the stump daily with a cotton swab soaked in warm (ideally boiled) water or a saline solution, and gently clean all the way around the cord to remove any debris.
+• Clean the base of the stump daily with a cotton swab soaked in warm water (ideally boiled beforehand) or a saline solution.
+Run the cotton swab all around the base of the stump to remove any debris.

 When will the umbilical cord fall off?

-After the umbilical cord is cut, the remaining stump will dry up and fall off naturally by the age of 1 month, typically during the second week of life.
-When it’s ready to fall off, the cord will have turned a blackish colour, though the base of the stump usually remains more gelatinous and pale.
+After the umbilical cord is cut, the remaining stump will dry up and fall off naturally by the age of 1 month.
+Most of the time, this happens during the second week of life.

 What should you do if the umbilical cord folds over?